You are here

 - Health Education (within UMD Health Services) sponsors UMD's bystander intervention program, called "Got Your Back!
 UMD."
 The program is "a bystander intervention initiative that encourages EVERYONE to notice harmful situations around them EVERY DAY, and to take the steps to safely and effectively intervene."

 - Student Life partners with Human Resources and Equal Opportunity to offer sexual misconduct awareness and prevention workshops to UMD employees.
 Online and in-person options are available.
 Contact the Office of the Vice Chancellor for Student Life for more information.

-- The UMD Sexual Assault, Domestic Violence, Stalking and Dating Violence Task Force meets regularly and provides feedback to the administration.
+- The UMD Sexual Assault, Domestic Violence, Stalking and Dating Violence Committee meets regularly and provides feedback to the administration.
 Members of the Task Force include faculty, staff, students, and community representatives.